 - Article contaminated with pinworm eggs spread pinworms from person to person.

 - All socioeconomic levels are affected; infestation often occurs in family clusters.
-Infestation does not equate with poor home sanitary measures (an important point when discussing therapy).
+The infestation does not equate with poor home sanitary measures (an important point when discussing therapy).

 The life cycle of these worms is 6 to 8 weeks, after which reinfestation commonly occurs without treatment.